TheOdinProject/css-exercises/CONTRIBUTING.md

    * Once you have switched to the correct branch on GitHub, click the "Contribute" dropdown and then click the "Open pull request" button.

-2. **Read the PR template in its entirety and fill out all applicable sections** before submitting your PR.
+2. **Read the PR template in its entirety before filling it out and submitting a PR**.
+Not filling out the template correctly will delay a PR getting merged.
+   * If a checkbox is not required and is not applicable to your PR, do not complete it.
+If your PR isn't related to an open issue, for example, you shouldn't complete the checkbox for linking an issue.
    * The title of the PR should be in `file/exercise/folder: brief description of change` format, e.g. `01 flex center: add hint for XYZ`.
 This makes it easier for anyone to quickly see what a PR is for, reducing the possibility of a duplicate PR from being made.
    * Be sure you describe the change(s) you are proposing in more detail in Step 1 of the PR template.
 If the PR is not related to an open issue, you should also include why your proposed changes are beneficial or what problem(s) it solves.
+This gives maintainers the information to consider when deciding whether a PR should be merged.
-   * If the PR is related to an open issue, be sure to link that issue in Step 2 of the PR template by replacing the `XXXXX` with the issue number, e.g. `Closes #2013`
+   * If the PR is related to an open issue, be sure to link that issue in Step 2 of the PR template.
+This can be done either by replacing the `XXXXX` with the issue number, e.g. `Closes #2013`, or if the issue is in another TOP repo replacing the `#XXXXX` with the URL of the issue, e.g. `Closes https://github.com/TheOdinProject/curriculum/issues/XXXXX`.
+This streamlines the issue closing process, as an issue that is linked to a PR will be closed when that PR gets merged.

 3. At this point a maintainer will either leave general comments, request changes, or approve and merge your PR.
    * It is important to respond to any comments or requested changes in a timely manner, otherwise your PR may be closed without being merged due to inactivity.